Empire Earth: Empire Earth II (2005)

 A mobile turn-based strategy was developed by Vivendi and published by Wonderphone on October 14, 2005.
 It is much smaller than any other titles in the series, with only four epochs and other condensed features.

 Empire Earth II: The Art of Supremacy was released in 2006 and was an expansion pack for Empire Earth II.
 The expansion pack added several new campaigns, civilizations, units, and features to the original Empire Earth II game.
 However, the game was received worse than its expansion pack predecessor and was considered bad for its lack of innovation with the new campaigns it offered.

+Empire Earth III (2007)

 Empire Earth III is a real-time strategy video game by Mad Doc Software and released by Sierra Entertainment on November 5, 2007.
 It was received poorly in contrast to its predecessors.

 Reception

 Empire Earth, the first in the series, was well received by critics, averaging an 82% overall.
 Empire Earth II did nearly as well as its predecessor, with a 79% average.
 The expansion packs were given mediocre reviews at best, with Conquest averaging 66% and Supremacy averaging 61%.
 Empires: Dawn of the Modern World had a closer rating to Empire Earth than anything else in the series, with an 81% average.
 Empire Earth mobile averaged about 77%.
 Empire Earth III was the worst received title of the series, averaging only a 50% overall.